The collection of the judge, businessman and art collector Josef Kreuzer can be visited in the Via Argentieri alley in Bolzano.

 The house itself, a beautiful example of a Bolzano burgher and merchant house, is also worth seeing: It consists of three individual arcades and therefore has three atriums, Romanesque core buildings from the 13th century as well as Gothic and Renaissance extensions.
 The expansion of the attic and the replacement of doors and windows is the work of the Eccel Kreuzer family.
 And how to reach the museum?
 The Via Argentieri and Via dei Portici alleys are in the centre of Bolzano, and the city bus lines stop at the nearby Piazza Walther square.

-The temporary exhibition is accessible in the corresponding period from Tuesday to Sunday from 10 am to 6 pm (24 and 31 December till 3 pm, closed on December 25 and January 1).
+The temporary exhibition"Hans Ebensperger" (till Jan 30, 2022) is accessible from Tuesday to Sunday from 10 am to 6 pm (24 and 31 December till 3 pm, closed on December 25 and January 1).